When Distributions Shifts: Causal Generalization for Low-Resource Languages: Methodology

 A major challenge in adapting DINER to African languages lies in aspect term alignment.
-The original framework assumes a direct mapping between aspect terms and their positions in the review, but translation often disrupts this due to word order variation (e.g., English SVO vs. Hausa SXV), morphological complexity (e.g., noun classes in Bantu languages), and differences in expression length (multiword to single-word mappings, and vice versa).
+The original framework assumes a direct mapping between aspect terms and their positions in the review, but translation often disrupts this due to word order variation, morphological complexity (e.g., noun classes in Bantu languages), and differences in expression length (multiword to single-word mappings, and vice versa).

 We address this with an alignment heuristic based on semantic similarity.
 Embeddings are computed for translated aspect terms and all n-grams in the review.
 The n-gram with the highest similarity to the aspect term is then selected as its aligned position for DINER processing.
-While effective for single-token aspects, this heuristic remains challenging for multi-token and non-contiguous aspect terms, which are common in many African languages.
+While effective for single-token aspects, this heuristic remains challenging for multi-token and non-contiguous aspect terms.